JK3287/DECO3000_Memi/README (1).md

-# DECO3000 A5 Memi - by Veronikah McClelland and Justin Kwon
+# DECO3000 A5 MEMI - by Veronikah McClelland and Justin Kwon

 ## Introduction
 Memi is an app that employs artificial intelligence, as a solution made in order to tackle mental issues that come with age.
 The app contains two pages: **TALK** and **FRIENDS**.